-6.3 Delayed and conditional external fault
+6.3 Delayed and Conditional External Fault

 This example shows how to get some extra conditions added to the external fault triggering logic.
 By default, the external event is just a simple on/off type of logic connected, for example, to a digital input (T15).
-This example shows how to allow the fault triggering from digital input (T15) while the drive is in run mode and use a 2 second ON-Delay.
+This example shows how to allow the fault triggering from digital input (T15) while the drive is in run mode and uses a 2 second ON-Delay.